google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

 ## Non-square style

-In the 80s, type designers started to experiment with the font.
-Sangcheol Lee and Sang-soo Ahn designed a “non-square” Hangeul font called _Saemmulchae_ and _Ahn Sang Soo chae_, and Ahn received the Gutenberg Prize later in the 2000s for his work.
-Most Hangeul fonts back then were only designed to fit in the embox, or “square,” and monospaced, but these non-square typefaces were fully proportional and “out of the box,” and it broke the stereotype that the Korean type design had until then.
-The non-square structure also gives efficiency on type designing, since it doesn’t have to be fit in the box, components could be reused instead of adjusting and squishing.
-It soon became the new unique classification that is Korean-only, and various designers also started to design non-square fonts.
+In the 1980s, type designers started to experiment.
+Sangcheol Lee and Sang-soo Ahn designed a “non-square” Hangeul font called _Saemmulchae_ and _Ahn Sang Soo chae,_ and Ahn received the Gutenberg Prize later in the 2000s for his work.
+Most Hangeul fonts back then were square and monospaced, but these non-square typefaces were fully proportional, and it broke the stereotype that Korean type design had until then.
+The non-square structure is also more efficient when designing the type, since it doesn’t have to be fit the full width of a square, so components can be reused instead of adjusting and squishing.
+“Non-square” soon became a new classification, unique to Korean, and more designers started to design non-square fonts.

-(**_CJK typesetting rules _**for more detail about CJK monospaced and full-width fonts)
+Please read [“CJK typesetting rules”](/lesson/cjk_typesetting_rules) for more detail about CJK monospaced and full-width fonts.

 <figure>